DataBiosphere/terra-cli/README.md

 access to a billing account via a spend profile.
 Currently, there is a single spend profile used by Workspace Manager.
 An admin user can grant you access.
 Admins, see [ADMIN.md](https://github.com/DataBiosphere/terra-cli/blob/main/ADMIN.md#spend) for more details.

-## External data
-In order to read or write external data from Terra, you should grant data access to your proxy group.
-`terra auth status` shows the email of your proxy group.

 ## Troubleshooting
 ### Clear global context